Strength Training to Run Faster and Healthier

 However, many runners aren’t typically as diligent about doing strength work.
 When people are short on time or willpower, the supplemental activities commonly fall by the wayside.
 But a shift toward developing a strength routine and good habits now will ensure you are set up for a fast and healthy year of running.

 Some runners are hesitant to strength train because they think it will make them bulky and slower, but that is far from the truth.
 Runners have much to gain from incorporating strength into their routines.
-Notable benefits include:
+Strength Training can help you:

 Anyone training to perform his or her best in any sport can benefit from Olympic lifting movements.
 Olympic lifts are a staple for power development, and explosive runners are able to run faster.
 The fundamental lifts for runners include squats, deadlifts, cleans and snatches.
 These exercises focus on compound movement patterns, shoring up the areas that could lead to increased injury if they are weak, such as the hips.